tomatau/tomatao.js/README.md

 ####reduced load time
 By utilising more of the existing features within jQuery and underscore (which are requirements of backbone), the full and compressed versions of the files for this framework are much smaller.

-The framework is currently incomplete, but, already adding a small number of features and covering most existing features; shows a significant reduction in file size.
+The framework is currently incomplete, but, already adding a small number of features and covering most existing significant features; shows a noteworthy reduction in file size.

 ######Comparison